 We care about your quality of life

 Migraine, cluster headache, face pain and related conditions can really hurt your quality of life.
-The Headache & Face Pain Program at Tufts Medical Center in downtown Boston can help.
 We have specialized expertise in caring for people struggling with all types of chronic headache and face pain.
 At the Headache + Face Pain Program, we take a comprehensive approach to evaluating and treating your problem.

 Treating the whole body, not just the condition

 Many kinds of headache and face pain are related to broader issues.
 For instance, insomnia and fatigue can lead to muscle tightness, which can spark chronic migraine.
 Hormonal/menstrual issues are the most important trigger of migraine in women.
 Reflux and other gastrointestinal conditions may be the source of headache.